BITS-GmbH/rest-analysis/README.md

 # Analysis of compressed rest to gRPC

 ## Mission statement
+The network calls between clients and servers that are not located next to each other can become a bottleneck.
+The network latency rises with the size of the request and response bodies.
+That can become an issue if multiple calls are made and the user waits for the response.

-This project is used to analyze the network traffic of rest, compressed rest and gRPC.
+This project shows options that are available and analyzes the network traffic of rest, compressed rest and gRPC.
 First to compare the plain text rest with gRPC and then to test what is needed to use compressed rest and compare it with gRPC.

 ## Project setup
 The project has a client and a server.
-The client sends the rest/gRPC requests to the server and the server responds to the client.
+The client sends the Rest/gRPC requests to the server and the server responds to the client.
 The client and server are implemented in Kotlin with Spring Boot and are both in a Maven multimodule project.
 The server is a normal Spring Boot Rest/gRPC application that can handle the requests.
 The client is also a Spring Boot application that sends the requests to the server after the startup has finished.
-Spring Boot provides support for compressed rest responses and gRPC responses with starters in the spring initilzr.
+Spring Boot provides support for compressed rest responses and gRPC responses with starters in the Spring Initializr.

 ## How to run the project
 1. Clone the repository